LamhotJM/gmail-test-automation/register-page-robot-test/register-page-robot-test.md

 ## Description
 Web testing with Robot Framework and Selenium2Library:
-`Robot Framework`__ is a generic open source test automation framework and `Selenium2Library`__ is one of the many test libraries that can be used with it.
-In addition to showing how they can be used together for web testing, this demo introduces the basic Robot Framework test data syntax, how tests are executed, and how logs and reports look like.
+`Robot Framework` is a generic open source test automation framework and `Selenium2Library` is one of the many test libraries that can be used with it.

-See `project wiki`__ for more information about running the demo, viewing results, etc. You can also view the tests and generated results through the wiki without running the demo yourself.

 ## References